spacetelescope/stak-notebooks/docs/source/images.imfilter.rst

 For a ring median filter we can supply a more specific footprint to the ``median_filter`` function.
-You can easily generate this footprint using the ``astroimtools`` library
+You can easily generate this footprint using the ``astropy.convolution`` library.
+In this example we will also show how to use the equivalent of the IRAF zloreject/zhireject parameter.
+The handling of ``numpy`` ``nan`` values is only available with the ``Astropy`` convolution.

 .. code:: ipython3

     # Standard Imports
     import numpy as np
-    from scipy.ndimage.filters import median_filter

     # Astronomy Specific Imports
     from astropy.io import fits
+    from astropy.convolution import convolve as ap_convolve
-    from astroimtools import circular_annulus_footprint
+    from astropy.convolution import Ring2DKernel

     # Plotting Imports/Setup
     import matplotlib.pyplot as plt
     %matplotlib inline

-    #depreciation warning, is fixed already in the dev version, not sure when this is getting pushed
+    #deprecation warning, is fixed already in the dev version, not sure when this is getting pushed

 .. code:: ipython3